Hochikong/SoraComm/README.md

 StockClib 0.3
 =========
 Project Sora depends on this library.
-Include three modules:
+Include these modules:
 - dtSearch
 - dtLib
 - ftTrader